 The British International Freight Association (BIFA) is the prime trade association for UK registered companies engaged in the international movement of freight by all modes of transport, air, road, rail and sea, and/or customs brokerage.
-BIFA has approx. 1500 members in the logistics and supply chain sector, known generally as freight forwarders, who offer a wide range of services within these various modes.
+BIFA has over 1600 members in the logistics and supply chain sector, known generally as freight forwarders, who offer a wide range of services within these various modes.

 Members of BIFA are organisations engaged in the movement of freight to/from the UK by all modes of transport: air, road, sea and rail.
 Some members are also provide customs clearance and other cross border services.

 A not-for-profit organisation, BIFA is funded by subscription and run by its members for members.
 It operates with a full-time Secretariat which administers and manages the Association’s affairs.